The garden will love the spring rain this week. And Graham is again reigning supreme on the air this weekend.

 In the temperate zone

 Watch for signs of lacebug which causes a silvering of the leaves.
-Sprinkle some Richgro Bug Killa around the base of ornamental plants to prevent the pest from moving in.
+Sprinkle some Richgro Bug Killa around the base of ornamental plants to prevent the pest from

 In the cold